kanojia26/aws-codedeploy-github/README.md

 # aws-codedeploy-github
-Simple walk through for deploying a github-hosted project on EC2 instances using AWS CodeDeploy
+Simple walk through for deploying a github-hosted project on EC2 Ubuntu instances using AWS CodeDeploy